While Halloween can be a fun time of year for humans, it is not always fun or safe for us, your pets.

 By Miss Moneypenny, guest dog blogger

 Halloween can be a fun time of year.
 With all sorts of fall festivals, costumes, trick-or-treating, and candy, most households, both with and without children, will join in the festivities to some extent.

 While this can be a fun time of year for humans, it is not always fun or safe for us, your pets.
 Many problems may occur with us this time of year, and now is the time to begin working on them… ahead of time!

 One of the most common issues is that we want to bolt out the door whenever it’s opened.
 Chances are, on Halloween, trick-or-treaters will be ringing your bell, and you’ll be opening the door quite regularly.
-Practice now with your dog… teaching him that even if the door is open, he will not run out.
+Practice now with your dog… teaching him that he will not run out even if the door is open.
 You may have to use his leash at first, and it’s a good idea to practice at times of day when there are many distractions outside.

 Last but not least, remember that chocolate is toxic to us.
 Please do not leave your bowl of goodies anywhere we might reach it, and be sure that children know where to keep their booty as well.